rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     - A) Use Security Groups and Network ACLs for traffic control
     - B) Implement AWS Shield, WAF, and CloudFront for comprehensive protection
     - C) Configure VPC endpoints and Direct Connect for secure access
-    - D) Enable Guard and Security Hub for threat detection
+    - D) Enable GuardDuty and Security Hub for threat detection

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
 		Explanation: Based on the transcript, the combination of AWS Shield for DDoS protection, WAF for filtering malicious web traffic, and CloudFront for content delivery provides comprehensive protection while ensuring optimal performance.
 This solution protects against various threats including DDoS attacks and common web vulnerabilities.
 	</details>

-49. Security Incident Response - A company needs to implement automated responses to security incidents detected by Guard.
+49. Security Incident Response - A company needs to implement automated responses to security incidents detected by GuardDuty.
 What is the most effective approach for immediate threat mitigation?
     - A) Configure Lambda to automatically isolate compromised instances by updating security group rules
     - B) Use CloudWatch to monitor and alert on security events
     - C) Implement Systems Manager for manual remediation